News & Pointers: S-100, CP/M and related sites

 The Amsterdam Compiler Kit (ACK) was written decades ago by Andrew Tanenbaum and Ceriel Jacobs, to cross-compile between a number of programming languages and a number of processors.
 It was written to run on Unix, and later Minix.
 In April 2007, David Given announced he's successfully migrated and updated a version of the ACK to run in Linux, and it supports the 8080 so far.
 He hopes to get a CP/M-80 systems library so that the executable can recognize standard system calls from C into CP/M.

-In April 2007, Roger Ivie has roughed out a port of Z80pack to Windows, using OpenWatcom C. Check his Anachronda Web site for details and progress.
+In April 2007, Roger Ivie has roughed out a port of Z80pack to Windows, using OpenWatcom C. His Web site appears lost; but eventually Z80pack was supported under Windows.

 Thanks to a post in comp.os.cpm, I've been directed to the "oldskool.org" site of the Disk2FDI support page.
 This is a project with registered or "trial" software for MS-DOS, to read a variety of older disk formats from Tandy, Amiga, Commodore 64, Apple II, and other older systems.
 May be of interest to CP/M folks.
 Apparently uses a few bits toggled by the PC parallel port to read the data, while apparently running the drive from a PC floppy controller (unclear).
 Of additional interest is a Web document which describes how to toggle Teac 5.25" drives to speeds of 300 RPM or 360 RPM, with Teac Web links.
 That page has a copyright notice that I can't parse so I won't link to it.